emacs-helm/helm/README.md

 ### Advanced usage

 Helm is capable of a lot.
-Here is a demo of `helm-buffers-list`:
+Here is a demo of `helm-buffers-list` used with `helm-moccur`:

 ![helm-buffers-list](doc/helm-buffers-list.gif)